1. PERSONAL FINANCE

 Key Takeaways:

-• Debit cards and secured credit cards provide a similar experience for in-person shopping.
+• Debit cards and secured credit cards provide an experience similar to credit cards for in-person shopping

-• PayPal and other online payment apps let you safely pay online.
+• PayPal and other online payment apps let you safely pay online without a credit card.

-When you’re trying to get out of debt, it’s often necessary to stop using credit cards so you can avoid taking on new debt while you work to pay off what you have.
-In fact, most unsecured debt in the United States consists of credit card debt.
-But as society moves further away from cash and an increasing amount of everyday purchases are made online, credit cards seem to have become indispensable.
+When you’re focused on paying down debt, it’s often necessary to stop using credit cards and avoid taking on new debt while you chip away at your balances.
+In fact, most unsecured debt in the United States is credit card debt.
+But as society moves further away from cash and an increasing number of everyday purchases are made online, credit cards seem to have become indispensable.

 Debit card

-Debit cards allow you to easily spend money from your checking account, making them one of the best alternatives to credit cards from a purely ease-of-use perspective.
-However, if you’re used to the flexibility of credit cards, you may have to be more disciplined about staying within your budget.
-To avoid overdrawing your account when using a debit card, keep track of how much you can spend vs. how much needs to be in the account to pay bills.
+Debit cards are one of the best alternatives to credit cards.
+A debit card looks like a credit card but lets you spend money from your checking account.
+If you’re used to the flexibility of credit cards (i.e., the option to pay off the purchase in the future), you may have to be more disciplined about staying within your budget.
+To avoid running out of money in your account when using a debit card, keep track of how much you can spend and be sure to figure in how much needs to stay in the account to pay bills.

 You might want to open a separate checking account and use a debit card tied to that account for daily spending.
-That way you know the balance on your spending account is what you have to spend, and you can be more confident that you won’t accidentally spend money you need for more important things like your rent and utilities.
-In fact, that strategy could help you establish a better understanding of your budget and become more disciplined.
+That way, you know the balance on your spending account is what you have to spend, and you can be more confident that you won’t accidentally spend money you need for things like your rent and utilities.
+In fact, that strategy could help you establish a better understanding of your budget and become more disciplined with it.
 Look for checking accounts with low or no monthly fees.

 Reloadable prepaid cards

-Similar to debit cards, reloadable prepaid cards may be used wherever credit cards are accepted but won’t expose you to the risk of taking on debt.
-You can find these wherever gift cards are sold (such as grocery stores and pharmacies) or buy them online from issuers like Visa, Mastercard, and American Express.
+Similar to debit cards, reloadable prepaid cards may be used wherever credit cards are accepted, but they don’t expose you to the risk of taking on debt.
+You can find prepaid cards wherever gift cards are sold (such as grocery stores and pharmacies), or buy these credit card alternatives online from issuers like Visa, Mastercard, and American Express.

-Keep in mind that you may have to pay transaction fees if you use ATMs that aren’t part of a particular network, as well as fees to reload the cards with additional funds.
-For example, you pay $2.50 per transaction (along with any applicable ATM operator fees) to use the American Express Prepaid Card at ATMs that are not affiliated with the MoneyPASS network.
+You may have to pay transaction fees if you use ATMs, as well as fees to reload the cards with more funds.
+For example, you pay $2.50 per transaction (along with any applicable ATM operator fees) to use the Bluebird Prepaid Debit Card at ATMs that are not affiliated with the MoneyPASS network.

 You may want to do a little research to find the ones with the best terms and lowest fees.
-For example, some are protected from loss and theft, under certain conditions, while others are not.
-All of these cards have some type of fee, but beware of cards that have high fees that can eat up the balance quickly.
+For example, some prepaid cards are protected from loss and theft under certain conditions, while others are not.
+All of these cards have some type of fee, but some are more affordable than others.

 Secured credit cards

-Unlike prepaid credit cards, secured credit cards will report to the credit bureaus, so if make on time payments consistently, it may help to improve your credit profile.
-For this reason, secured credit cards could be a great option if you have a low credit score and don’t have access to credit cards with favorable terms.
-If used responsibly, they can help you restore your credit score.
+Unlike prepaid credit cards, most secured credit cards do report to the credit bureaus.
+Consistent on-time payments could have a positive impact on your credit profile.
+For this reason, secured credit cards can be a great option if you have a low credit score and you want to work on improving it.

 Debt relief by the numbers